shilpagopi/CodePrep/Algo/Graph-1.md

 	    - mark visited and DFS(adj,visited)
         - do any rootnode computation post all dfs exploration of subgraph
 ```
+Variants:
+QuestionPattern: BFS with state tracking: put all state variables in queue and visited. refer shortest path with Max k obstacle removal.

 ### Topological Sorting

 **_Keywords_: Dependencies, Stack**